SiegmeyerYu/cs326-final-dalet/README.md

 # Team: Dalet
-# Application:
+# Application:  Pet Connection

 # Team overview
 Name: Chuyang Zhong <br>
 Github: z175886 <br><br>
 Name: Zhongdong Yu <br>
 Github: Zhongdong-Siege <br><br>
-Zhou Xie <br>
+Name: Zhou Xie <br>
 Github:

 # Innovative Idea
-We plan to create a website specific about pets(cat,dog,hamsters...),help pets owner from all over the world share,connect,learn.
+We plan to create a website specific about pets(cat, dog, hamsters...),help pet owners from all over the world share pet's moment and hold offline party.

 # Important Components
-User can create a profile for the pets include image，pet's name, breed,age,where they live.
+User can create a profile for the pets include image，pet's name, breed, age, living place.

-pets owner can share their pets moments by upload short video,images,and other people can thumbs up or leave a comment.
+Pet owners can share their pets' moments by uploading short videos or images while other users can thumb up or leave a comment.

-user can search nearby new people and make friends.

-pets owner can plan a social party for dog,share the information about the event, and people can request to join.
+Helping pet owners to hold an offline party is the main purpose of the website.
+The party holder first posts the time, location, contact info, pet info, and activity description, and then invites others to join.
+Users who are not invited can send request to the holder.
+When a member joins, the website asks him/her to fill in his/her contact info and pet info, then update the info to the party.